 4. Make a Marketing Plan

-You need to learn how to list a vacation rental property and the best places to post your ads.
+The pros at Photography for Real Estate recommend that you need to learn how to list a vacation rental property and the best places to post your ads.
 You might want to consider investing in a professional photographer to ensure that your rental looks at its very best in your listing.

 You also need to think about search engine optimization as a means to ensure that your website captures as much traffic as possible.
 Check out the Magnetic strategy for some pro tips in this area.